SarcasticGeek/trivago-task/README.md

 #### Steps
 1. Clone the repo.
 2. copy env file `cp .env.dist .env` ,and edit your credentials of mysql database.
-3. `composer install`
+3. run `composer install`
-4. run the first setup shell script `./firstSetup.sh`
+4. then run the first setup shell script `./firstSetup.sh`
-5. run server ` bin/console server:start`
+5. then run server ` bin/console server:start`

 Oh! you can find out the application in `http://localhost:8000`